jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 <br>
 </details>
 <br>
 Within India, I have found the research directions of Prof. Siddharth Barman at IISC interesting.
-So, I have put him at the top of my list to work with, if and when I plan to pursue PhD in future.
+So, I have made a note to work with him, if and when I plan to pursue my PhD in future.
 Now, in **Sept'22**, when I found that similar works (in intersection of Maths, CS & Economics) are being done from Economics standpoint at ISI-Delhi, right away I got fixated to their PhD opportunity.
 All of a sudden, I re-configured all my career plans and revived my PhD interest, which earlier was pushed back.

 After this re-aligning of my interests with Economics as my primary focus from Theoretical CS, **Prof. Debasis Mishra & Prof. Arunava Sen have become the crown jewels to my this new world**.
 And, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" plus "<ins><strong>positive comments from students about Prof. Debasis Mishra's  mentorship</strong></ins>" only made this positive feeling even more concrete.